 |Native Areas||Nursery hybrid; parent species are from the Azores and Canary Islands|

-The flamboyant colors of cineraria, as well their versatile daisy shape, have made them increasingly popular in the United States in recent years as a decorative annual.
-But if you happen to live in a very warm zone (USDA 9 to 11) you can try growing them as perennials.
+The flamboyant colors of cineraria, as well their versatile daisy shape, have made them increasingly popular in the United States in recent years as a decorative, cool weather annual.
+If you happen to live in a very warm zone (USDA cold hardiness zones 9 to 11) you can try growing them as perennials.
 As an annual, they hold their color for a decent period of time, so make sure they stay evenly moist and deadhead them continually to encourage new buds, and you'll have weeks of glorious colorful blooms from spring through summer.

 Cineraria will do best in filtered sunlight or partial shade conditions and it resents full sunlight.
-If grown as a short-lived indoor plant, however, it likes more light.
+If grown as a short-lived indoor plant, however, it likes bright but filtered sunlight.

 Cineraria like a rich, moist, slightly acidic soil that has good drainage.
-Amendments such as peat moss and coffee grounds can help create good coil conditions for this somewhat fussy plant.
-When grown indoors, a standard potting mix works well, as it contains a high percentage of peat which ensures an acidic pH.
+Amendments such as peat moss and coffee grounds can help create good soil conditions for this somewhat fussy plant.
+When grown indoors, a standard potting mix works well becayse ut contains a high percentage of peat which ensures an acidic soil pH.

 Cineraria needs constant moisture but it still needs to breathe.
 Water well and frequently at the base of the plant, checking the soil to make sure it feels moist but not soggy.
 Steady watering in hot weather is a must.
 But at the same time, cineraria doesn't like constantly soggy soil, which can encourage root and crown rot diseases.
 Thus, it's critical that frequent watering is paired with well-draining soil.

 Temperature and Humidity